ETFdb Logo

 The move to be more energy-efficient is a major trend that major crypto asset management firm Valkyrie Investments is watching this year.
 Valkyrie is looking at “the concerns over sustainability and meeting ESG criteria,” said Leah Wald, CEO of Valkyrie Investments, on the ETFs 2022 webcast hosted by ETF Trends and Investopedia.
 “We’ll see that emerging class of publicly traded bitcoin miners also increasingly relying on renewable energy sources.”

 Valkyrie describes itself as being at the intersection of the traditional finance world and the new crypto sector with its variety of digital assets.
-The firm currently offers two ETFs for investors looking for different kinds of crypto exposure, the Valkyrie Bitcoin Strategy ETF (BTF ), which invests mostly in bitcoin futures contracts, and the Valkyrie Balance Sheet Opportunities ETF (VBB ), which invests in public companies that carry exposure to bitcoin.
+The firm currently offers two ETFs for investors looking for different kinds of crypto exposure, the Valkyrie Bitcoin Strategy ETF (BTF A-), which invests mostly in bitcoin futures contracts, and the Valkyrie Balance Sheet Opportunities ETF (VBB ), which invests in public companies that carry exposure to bitcoin.
 The firm also offers various spot exposure funds.

 Both funds are actively managed, with BTF carrying an expense ratio of 0.95% and VBB carrying an expense ratio of 0.75%.